sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

      </td>
      <td>
        <ul>
-         <li>Below these hostgroups the servers are finally nested.
-They define the lifecycle environment as well as some other important information (more to that later)</li>
+         <li>Below these Host Groups the servers are finally nested.
+They define the Lifecycle Environment as well as some other important information (more to that later)</li>
        </ul>
      </td>
     </tr>